Table of Contents

 The Truth About Kratom Deaths

 There have been zero cases where scientists and/or doctors have establish a secure connection saying Kratom by itself in an uncontaminated form causes death.
-In 2018, the FDA stated Kratom had been linked to 64 deaths across the country and warned the public about the dangers of this plant.
+In 2018, many death claims had been linked to Kratom across the country.
 However, further research proved that the deceased had other illicit substances in their system at the time of death.
-One toxic screen report stated the deceased suffered severe trauma to the chest from a shotgun blast.
+One toxicology screen report stated the deceased suffered severe trauma to the chest from a shotgun blast.
 He also had Kratom in his system.

-Molecular biologist Dr. Jane Babin and forensic toxicologist Dr. Karl Ebner disproved the FDA’s theories of these Kratom deaths by proving they ignored sufficient factors of the toxicology reports which could point to other substances besides Kratom being the cause of these deaths.
+Molecular biologist Dr. Jane Babin and forensic toxicologist Dr. Karl Ebner disproved the theories of these Kratom deaths by proving the science was ignoring sufficient factors of the toxicology reports which could point to other substances besides Kratom being the cause of these deaths.